Home

 Our orientation took about an 1 1/2 hours or so and then we did a check out dive on the house reef (we stayed at Sanddollar Condominiums).
 We did the check out dive by ourselves, you are not required to be accompanied by a divemaster.

-All divers must also purchase a marine tag ($25) in order to do some Bonaire scuba diving.
+All divers must also purchase a marine tag ($25 for one year) in order to do some Bonaire scuba diving.
 The marine police did check our tags while we were diving one day so be sure to attach it to your BC so you don't forget it.

 There are over 80 marked Bonaire dive sites to choose from.
 The shore dives are each marked with a yellow boulder with the dive site name painted in black.
 Just follow the road along the west coast and you will not be able to miss them.